Your name: _____________________

 Print this page, record your answers on it, and show it to your lab TF at the start of your lab session.

-Define f1 as the frequency of the half-power point below the resonant frequency fo, and f2 as the frequency of the half-power point above the resonant frequency.
+Define f1 as the angular frequency of the half-power point below the resonant frequency fo, and f2 as the angular frequency of the half-power point above the resonant frequency.